Data Entry Worksheet

 Monthly pension and Monthly bridge benefit: If you are fortunate enough to have a defined benefit pension plan, enter your monthly pension amount.
 This can be specified in current or future year dollars.
 Under Monthly Bridge benefit, enter the top-up amount you will receive if you take your pension prior to age 65.
 Again this can be specified in current or future year dollars.

 Pre-retirement pension indexing: Pre-retirement indexing lets the spreadsheet know how to convert your monthly pension amount and monthly bridge benefit into future year dollars.
 If there's a percentage specified on your pension statement you can enter it here.
-If you have already entered future year dollars enter zero percent or leave empty to use the general inflation rate you enter on the Dashboard worksheet.
+If you have already entered future year dollars enter zero percent or leave blank to use the general inflation rate you enter on the Dashboard worksheet.

 Post-retirement pension indexing: Similarly, after you start receiving your pension the spreadsheet needs to know how to index that pension.
-Specify zero percent for no indexing, enter a specific percentage if specified on your statement or leave empty to use the general inflation rate.
+Specify zero percent for no indexing, enter a specific percentage if specified on your statement or leave blank to use the general inflation rate.

 Survivor benefit: The Survivor benefit is specified as a percentage and is the amount that a surviving spouse would receive in the event that the pensioner passes away.

-RRSP/RIF and LIRA/LIF
+RRSP/RIF and LIF

 Income Tax